This is the first in a series of interviews with the people who teach yoga in Greenbelt. Read more about it here.

-Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 in order to get to know her new community and have some fun.
+Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 to get to know her new community and have some fun.

-Retired from garden writing and teaching, she still blogs at Garden Rant

-Susan's primary project in retirement is DC Gardens
+Retired from garden writing and teaching, she still blogs at the award-winning blog Garden Rant Susan's primary project in retirement is DC Gardens

 , a nonprofit media campaign promoting public gardens and gardening in the DC area.
 It launched in March of 2015.